There is a growing problem in our country.

 The Caregiver Paradox is when a well-meaning son or daughter tries to be both a caregiver and a family member to their aging parent, but ends up filling neither role well.
-The result is guilt, resentment, exhaustion and overall unhappiness for the caregiver, and sometimes broken relationships between family members, friends, coworkers and more.
+The result is guilt, resentment, exhaustion, and overall unhappiness for the caregiver, and sometimes broken relationships between family members, friends, coworkers, and more.

-While most of us are more than happy to take care of Mom or Dad when the time comes—I was proud to help my aging and ailing grandmother, mother and father—needs can escalate quickly and without warning.
+While most of us are more than happy to take care of Mom or Dad when the time comes—I was proud to help my aging and ailing grandmother, mother, and father—needs can escalate quickly and without warning.
 Family caregivers who have no problem working a few chores “here and there” into their schedule can find their loved one suddenly requiring specialized skills.

 The Caregiver Paradox is when a well-meaning son or daughter tries to be both a caregiver and a family member to their aging parent, but ends up filling neither role well.
 Click to Tweet.

-As you cycle every day through your roles of parent, child, spouse, employee, friend and caregiver, inevitably, your caregiver duties start to grow, you have less time to fulfill other roles, and you end up losing the ability play any part well.
+As you cycle every day through your roles of parent, child, spouse, employee, friend, and caregiver, inevitably, your caregiver duties start to grow, you have less time to fulfill other roles, and you end up losing the ability to play any part well.
 Drowning in responsibility, you become resentful of those you’re trying to help because their needs have taken over your life.
 Without warning and without truly realizing it’s happening, you’re stuck in the Caregiver Paradox.

 The family caregivers who come to us for help are often at the end of their rope.
 They have tried to do it all on their own but finally realized it was time to ask for help.